youyanggu/covid19_projections/index.md

 ## COVID-19 Dashboard

 To see more maps or for more details, visit our [Maps](/maps) page.

+*June 18 note:* We moved the R_t Dashboard map to the [Maps](/maps) page and replaced it with our C19Pro Score for deaths.
 {% include iframe_r_map.html %}
 [Back to Top](#top)